HGustavs/LenaSYS/DuggaSys/microservices/endpointDirectory/newMDStructureTest.md

 POST

 ## Output Data and Format
-- Output1
+- Output: Output1
-   - Type1
+   - Type: Type1
-   - Description1
+   - Description: Description1

 ## Examples of Use
 `CODE`